angeldollface/luhny.rs/README.markdown

 - Updated documentation.
 - Updated the version of the CLI tool.
 - Automatic generation of binaries for 64-bit desktop platforms.

+### Version 0.3.0

+- Updated documentation.
+- Updated the help message of the CLI tool.

 ## NOTE